Where to file

 Filed with the county clerk, not the probate court.

-Affiant, Disinterested witness #1 and Disinterested witness #2 sign.
+Distributee #1, Disinterested witness #1, Disinterested witness #2 and Judge sign.
 Every signer signs before a notary.

 It belongs to the small estate affidavit path.